0xPolygon/polygon-docs/docs/zkEVM/get-started/state-sync-snapshots.md

 ## Sync a database

-1. Run the following command to download the snapshot with the correct `snapshot-url` and `db-name` as given in the URL.
+1. Run the following command to download the snapshot with the correct `snapshot-url` and `db-name`.

     ```sh
     curl <snapshot-url> -o <db-name>.sql.gz